kebin20/todo-app-react/README.md

 I could also refactor this project more by putting more repeated code within my context component and expand it beyond changing the theme.

 UPDATE (15/03/23) - Finally implemented Firebase into my code, by enabling users to store, read and write their todos in a realtime database instead of using local storage.

+UPDATE (16/03/23) - Implemented the use of Typescript into project.

 ### Useful resources